 If being a surfer means heading down the coast with just the shirt on your back and a battered ’90’s thruster in the trunk; precious few of us ~surf~ anymore.
-These days almost everyone from pros to weekend warriors are rocking the latest technology and saving the council cleanup finds for closeout southerlies.
+These days almost everyone from pros to weekend warriors are rocking the latest new-fangled technology and saving the council cleanup finds for closeout southerlies.

 While this might sound like a humble aim, when you consider how important a marketing factor ‘performance’ is in something like a surfboard, for the time being reducing waste may be a far more effective strategy (it’s all well and good making fully sustainable boards, but if no one is switching away from traditional PU to buy them then you’ve wasted your time) than making the switch to fully biodegradable materials.

 Hayden Cox, owner and founder of Haydenshapes, whose Futureflex technology has helped place his brand at the high end of the surfboard industry, has recognised this, telling DMARGE that during a tour of a watch manufacturing facility in Switzerland, “They showed me how they were upcycling all their leftover metal parts.”

 “I was looking at how they were catching, weighing and tracking their precious metals throughout the manufacturing process, [meanwhile] 30% of our foam goes into dust.”

 “I kind of lost my sh*t in there,” Hayden said.
 “I asked lots of questions about the process of how they build their watches.
 Myself owning a factory as well building surfboards I thought: what could we do?”

 The answer?
 Applying upcycling, the process by which waste becomes a functional new product (long a feature of the luxury watch industry) to surfboard design.
 To do this, Hayden made the world’s first remote surf studio (aptly called Remote), a place where he has conceived “a more sustainable thought process in manufacturing surfboards.”